 It seems like getting to such a secluded island must be a mission but it’s actually not too bad and there are multiple different options to get here.

 First you need to get to Labuan Bajo, Flores.
-There are multiple flights from all bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airport.
+There are multiple flights from all the bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airports.

 Once you’ve touched down safely in Labuan Bajo, you’re going to need a boat to get out to the islands, and the trip from Labuan Harbor to Padar takes approximately 2-3 hours.

 DAY TRIP FROM LABUAN BAJO